The Context block lets you add a correctly microformatted “introduction” (i.e., “context”) to notes (or likes).

 I then typed a quick note underneath.

-Under the hood, this block template will produce just the right HTML to make microformats parsers properly interpret this post (on the condition that your theme, too, supports microformats).
+Under the hood, the “Note Starter Pattern” pattern will produce just the right HTML to make microformats parsers properly interpret this post (on the condition that your theme, too, supports microformats).

 If your active theme is a so-called “block theme” and thus supports the new Site Editor, you could try IndieBlock’s “Microformats” option.